 14. Jobs for Disabled Veterans

 Veterans who have service-connected disabilities can often take advantage of the federal government's special hiring authorities and training programs for disabled vets.
-In fact, over one-third of America's employed veterans who have a service-connected disability work in the public sector (compared to about one-fifth of non-disabled veterans).3 And, even if you have a significant impairment, the range of job fields available to disabled veterans is bigger than most realize.
+In fact, according to the BLS report on veterans employment, about one-third of America's employed veterans who have a service-connected disability work in the public sector (compared to about one-fifth of non-disabled veterans).
+And, even if you have a significant impairment, the range of job fields available to disabled veterans is bigger than most realize.
 For example, jobs for visually impaired people can range from nursing to software development to teaching thanks to assistive technology.